Ronnie Wood: Personal life

-His elder brothers, Art and Ted, were graphic artists as well as musicians; Ted Wood died in 2004 and Art Wood in 2006.

 Wood has six children.
 Jesse is his son with his first wife, Krissy (née Findlay), a former model to whom he was married from 1971 to 1978.
-During this time he had an affair with George Harrison's former wife, Pattie Boyd.
+During this time, he had an affair with Pattie Boyd, who had been married to George Harrison.
 Findlay died in 2005.
 In 1985 Wood married his second wife, Jo Wood (née Karslake), mother of his daughter Leah and son Tyrone.
 He also adopted Jamie, Jo Wood's son from a previous relationship.
 In addition to his six children, Wood has six grandchildren.

 Wood has been frank about his struggle with alcoholism; although reports between 2003 and 2006 had indicated that he had been sober since the Rolling Stones' 2002–03 tour, in June 2006 it was reported that he was entering rehab following a spell of increased alcohol abuse.
+Jagger was supportive of his sobriety efforts, though Richards was initially sceptical.
 By July 2008, ITN reported that Wood had checked himself into rehab a total of six times, the last time being before the wedding of his daughter, Leah.
 He had plans once again for a seventh admission.
 Wood also took up stamp collecting as part of his alcoholism rehab.

-In July 2008 he left his wife for Katia Ivanova, whom he had met in a London club.
+In July 2008, he left his wife for Katia Ivanova, whom he had met in a London club.
 Wood checked into rehab again on 16 July 2008.
-Jo Wood filed for divorce, which was granted in 2009.
+Jo Wood filed for divorce, which was granted in 2009, though they remained friends.
 On 3 December 2009, Wood was arrested over assault "in connection with a domestic incident".
 He was cautioned for this offence on 22 December 2009.